tjworks/tapdata-docs-en/docs/cloud/prerequisites/cloud-databases/aliyun-rds-for-mysql.md

-# Aliyun RDS for MySQL
+# Aliyun RDS MySQL

-Follow the instructions below to successfully add and use Aliyun RDS for MySQL database in Tapdata Cloud.
+ApsaraDB RDS MySQL is a relational database service with high availability, scalability, security and reliability provided by Alibaba Cloud.

+Tapdata Cloud extends support for constructing data pipelines with Aliyun RDS MySQL as both the source and target database.
+This article introduces how to connect to Aliyun RDS MySQL, helping you quickly achieve data migration to the cloud or data flow across different cloud platforms.

 ## Supported Versions